.com vs .bank: the battle continues

 Does the hosting fee include a content delivery network and 24/7/365 monitoring?

 Are you paying for an SSL certificate?
-What about Extended Validation SSL?

-Is the data center SSAE-16 certified?
+Is the data center SSAE-18 certified?

 Not all hosting options are created equal.
 Banks and credit unions have a responsibility to protect their customers’ information with secure web servers, so make sure you understand the features included — and not included — in your hosting costs.